 Grow at Home

-Plant them in flower beds, to naturalise in grass, in a gravel garden; but you don’t even need a garden, as they grow very well and look good in containers.
+Plant tulip bulbs for spring colour – in flower beds, in a gravel garden; you don’t even need a garden, as they grow very well and look good in containers:

-Find out how to grow strawberries in a garden or a container on a patio or balcony.
+Find out how to grow strawberries in the garden or a container on a patio or balcony.

 Click the titles below

 to see links to helpful advice & videos

 Don’t forget to check on the progress of any softwood or semi-ripe cuttings you may have taken earlier.Root cuttings can also be taken now – a simple way of propagating some perennials and shrubs that are not amenable to hardwood cuttings, such as oriental poppies, Japanese anemones, verbascum …